 This limited warranty does NOT apply to any of the following:

-- Doors that have warp which does NOT exceed 1/4″ in the plane of the door (see below)
+- Doors that have warp that does NOT exceed 1/4″ in the plane of the door (see below)

 - Doors less than 1-3/4″ thick for exterior use

-- Doors which have not been properly sealed on all six sides within 14 days of delivery, including the top and bottom edges of the door
+- Doors that have not been properly sealed on all six sides within 14 days of delivery, including the top and bottom edges of the door

 - Damage due to improper or incorrect installation

 - Exterior doors used in a commercial application

 - Damage caused by others or by any cause beyond the control of Sun Mountain including, but not limited to, damage caused by misuse, abuse, accident, mishandling or by fire, flood, earthquake, storm, tornado or other acts of nature

 - Misuse of a door including, but not limited to, using a door in an exterior application without adequate overhang (Note: Adequate overhang depends on the typical weather conditions of the site where the building is located, but generally means an overhang projecting a distance away from the door at least equal to one-half the elevation difference between the bottom of the door and the base of the overhang structure, measured at the highest point of the overhang structure, and at least 6′ wider than the door unit, including sidelites and transoms; at least 3′ overhang on each side).